Graffiti6

-Graffiti6 is a collaboration founded in London in 2009.
+Graffiti6 is a musical collaboration founded in London in 2009.
 Made up of Jamie Scott (songwriter and lead vocals) and Tommy "D" Danvers (producer and songwriter).
 Graffiti6 are known for their "blend of characterful voice and crisp, intricate groove created from an infectious alliance of electric piano and offbeat guitar".

 Career

 Beginnings

 Singer/songwriter Jamie Scott and producer/songwriter TommyD started collaborating in 2008.
 Both London-based multi-instrumentalists, they began making music together in 2009 under the name Graffiti6.
 Initially, Scott was considering working with a producer to repackage a solo album, when an A&R executive at Polydor suggested he meet Danvers.
 Scott introduced Danvers to "an idea...for a folk thing", which would later become the track "Stare Into the Sun", their first collaboration.
 The track, first done on acoustic guitar, was developed further by Danvers.
 It was submitted to The Sun newspaper and was chosen as the soundtrack for a TV ad campaign for the newspaper.